dn3s/tumbltool/README.md

 #Tumbltool

 Test and deploy tumblr themes with ease!
 Preview your theme offline, or pack it up into a single file, optionally inlining and minifying stylesheets and scripts for easy deployment to Tumblr.
+NOTE: I am not affiliated with Tumblr in any way, and this app is not endorsed by Tumblr in any way.

 ##Caveats